 With the retirement stakes so high, no wonder the divorce rate among people in their 60s is rising!
 The good news is, it doesn’t have to be this way.
 In fact, you can experience the opposite: a thrilling stage of life where you’re active, excited and motivated to experience life in ways that you never have before.

 In the end, I’ve observed that retirement isn’t about a certain age or amount of money you have.
 Rather, retirement is about when work – in other words, earning an income – becomes optional.

-I am working on a new book that distills what decades providing financial advice to my clients has taught me.
+My book, When Work Becomes Optional, distills what decades providing financial advice to my clients has taught me.
 It answers the following critical question:

 What decisions make the difference between a comfortable retirement and a challenging one?